GetOlympus/olympus-dionysos-field-radio/README.md

 - set to `true`, an array of key values is stored in Database

 The field display depends on `mode` value:
+- set to `default` (or `inline`), labels options will be displayed on the same line, as an `inline-block` display
+- set to `block`, labels options will be displayed each per line, as a `block` display
-- set to `default`, template will show a radio button (or checkbox) with text label
+- set to `image`, labels options will be displayed as `default` mode, with images and overlay text label
-- set to `image`, template will use the key items options to display an image with overlay text label
+- set to `image-block`, labels options will be displayed as `block` mode, with images and overlay text label

 ### In all cases